Thanatad/ts-rc-transforms/Readme.md

  */
 ```

-you can transform a single item data kay with collection wrapper:
+you can transform a single item data key with collection wrapper:

 ```ts
 const collection = UserResource.collection(new UserCollection([data[1]]));